English → Bisaya · Common Phrases

 How do you pronounce "Wala"?

 Pronounce it as wah-LAH.
-Capitalized syllables indicate stress.
+Capitalized syllables indicate the stressed part of the word.

 What does "Wala" mean in English?